 Benign Conditions of the Colon

-Colon polyps are usually detected and removed through a colonoscopy procedure.
-The surgeons at Mount Sinai treat polyps by using a wire that simultaneously removes the polyp and gently burns their base to prevent bleeding.
+Colon polyps are usually detected and removed during a colonoscopy.
+During this procedure, polyps are removed using a wire that simultaneously removes the polyp and gently burns its base to prevent bleeding.
 Polyps that are too large or cannot be safely removed through this procedure may be surgically removed, usually through minimally invasive techniques.
-It is important to have these polyps removed and analyzed in order to determine if cancer is present.
+It is important to have these polyps removed and analyzed in order to detect cancer.

 Virtually all colon and rectal cancers begin as benign polyps.
-Detection and removal of these polyps will prevent cancer from forming, so it is of vital importance that everyone, beginning at age 50, has periodic screening via colonoscopy or other similar techniques.
-Your doctor will recommend which tests are appropriate for you and how often they should be done.
+Detection and removal of these polyps will prevent cancer from forming, so it is vitally important to undergo periodic screenings.
+Your doctor will recommend which tests are appropriate for you and how often you should have them.